-The bias-striping effect (ACS ISR 2011-05) is present in all post-SM4 subarrays.
-If de-striping is desired, it must be performed by the user with acs_destripe_plus (see Section 5.2.6).
+The bias-striping effect (see Section 5.2.6 and ACS ISR 2011-05) is present in all post-SM4 subarrays.
+If de-striping is desired, it must be performed by the user with acs destripe plus (see Section 5.2.6).
 If pixel-based CTE correction is desired, de-striping beforehand (if appropriate) is highly recommended.
 Table 7.6 contains guidance for de-striping and CTE-correcting subarrays based on their observation dates.